training plan for beginners

 This is a workout done four times a week, in the ABCD format, in which each muscle group is trained directly once a week.

-It is aimed at people with little training experience who have recently joined the gym.
+It is intended for people with little training experience, and who have recently joined the gym.

 It uses a significant variety of exercises, with a greater focus on compounds, but also with some auxiliary and more specific exercises.

-The main objective is, above all, to master the technique of the main exercises, to then move on to a more advanced training, effectively.
+The main objective is, above all, to master the technique of the main exercises, so that you can then move on to more advanced training, effectively.

-In addition to mastering the technique of the most important exercises, which will be very useful for you to evolve in the long term, you will also gain muscle mass.
+In addition to mastering the technique of the most important exercises, which will be very useful for your long-term development, you will also gain muscle mass.

-Accompany this workout with a good diet, and the increase in muscle mass will be significant.
+Accompany this training with a good diet, and the increase in muscle mass will be significant.

-Click on the name of the exercises to access the respective image of each one.
+Click on the name of the exercises to access the respective image for each one.

 Chest and triceps